 Secondly, your child might be more interested in books about animals, even if animals aren’t their passion.
 Animals like dogs and cats, or even elephants and giraffes that your child might have seen at a zoo, are things that your child has likely encountered in real life.
 Being able to draw connections between their real life and what they’re seeing in the story not only helps promote comprehension, but also might get your child more interested in the material than something completely new and alien.
 Furthermore, oftentimes books about animals are more entertaining because it seems silly and unrealistic that animals would do things like create a play about the alphabet or attempt to drive a bus.
 Your child might get more excited to read these titles because they are so creative, novel, and exciting.

 Elephant Books: The Book Club for Kids

 Because of our name, books about animals have a special place in our heart.
 But we don’t stop there.
 We search for some of the best, most engaging and entertaining children’s books on the market to send every month to our customers.
-We offer packages featuring interactive and playful boardbooks or beautiful and exciting picture books.
-To learn more about Elephant Books and what makes our book boxes so special, click here.
+We offer packages featuring interactive and playful board books or beautiful and exciting picture books.
+Follow the link to our website to learn more about Elephant Books for kids.

 Give the Gift Everyone

 Elephant Books . . .